h4wk590/Dockerized-LAMP-Template/README.md

 ## The apache.conf serves the content to port 80, but this can be changed to any port very easily to avoid conflicts with the host port 80.

-Using the Alpine-Linux images was faster than any other for some reason.
+Using the Alpine-Linux images was faster.

 ```networks, frontend, and backend``` specify the containers to run together.
 This way I can refer to them using the container ids/names instead of digging around for ip addresses.
 Docker does this automagically.